 Fig. 10 – Shows the number of half hourly periods in which the feeder head is over utilised.
 Error bars show the upper and lower quartiles of results.

 Whist BESS scenarios always showed lower line losses than BAU scenarios, the addition of storage efficiency losses resulted in higher total losses in BESS scenarios.
-Total Losses were always lowest in reconductoring scenarios.
+Total losses were always lowest in reconductoring scenarios.
 Annual losses across all scenarios are summarised in fig. 11.

 Fig. 11 - Shows average annual circuit losses associated with each BESS scenario circuit losses.
 Error bars represent 1σ around the mean.